slamcore/acdc/README.md

 You can find config files (yaml) in configs/depth_completion/realsense/ and configs/depth_completion/tartanair/ for reproducing results of Tables 1 and 2.
 Note that the model with backbone ResNet-18 on Active TartanAir dataset may produce slightly different results than the one described in the paper, the model was lost and we had to retrain.

+## Related repositories

+As part of our paper we implemented ActiveStereoNet for a fair comparison, we release the code here: [ActiveStereoNet implementation](https://github.com/slamcore/ActiveStereoNet).

 ## What to cite

 If you use this code for your research, please kindly cite: